core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -03 to -04 ## {#sec-03-04}

-* Added the new "Counter Signature Parameters" in the Security Common Context (see Section 2).
+* Added the new "Counter Signature Parameters" in the Common Context (see Section 2).

 * Added recommendation on using "deterministic ECDSA" if ECDSA is used as counter signature algorithm (see Section 2).